skinnerjc/inspect_proxmox_sandbox/README.md

 ## Using OVA files

 Proxmox supports OVA import but not OVA export.
 It is possible to extract the disk images of VMs from a Proxmox server in qcow2 format (instructions for this can be found online).

 Once you have the disk images locally, you can use the convenience script `ci_scripts/convert_ova.sh` to convert it into an OVA.
 Note, it assumes you have VirtualBox installed.

 ## Observing the VMs

 Note, if you are having problems, then setting Inspect's sandbox_cleanup=False will be helpful.

+### AISI-specific instructions

 To access the Proxmox UI, at the moment you need to forward the port as follows.